calicorob/calicorob.github.io/about.md

 * After graudating from Waterloo, I moved into a data science role at JANA Corporaton.
 * After JANA, I joined [ACV Auto](https://acvauto.com/).

-#### ACV Auto
+### ACV Auto
-I joined ACV Auto in March 2022 where, as an analytics engineer apart of the product analytics team, I help the business make data driven decisions for improving products and moving the business forward.
+I joined ACV Auto in March 2022 working in the product analytics team as an analytics engineer.
+AT ACV, I help the business make data driven decisions for improving products and moving the business forward.

-#### JANA Corporation
+### JANA Corporation
 At JANA, I used data science, machine learning and reliability engineering to predict the risk of failure of the components of our client's installed natural gas transmission and distribution asset base.

-#### University of Waterloo
+### University of Waterloo

 At the University of Waterloo, I primiarily worked on: